-Fairfax Cryobank donors live in the local communities surrounding our collection facilities in Fairfax, Virginia; Austin, Texas; Houston, Texas; Philadelphia, Pennsylvania; and Twin Cities, Minnesota.
+Fairfax Cryobank donors live in the local communities surrounding our collection facilities in Miami, Florida; Fairfax, Virginia; Austin, Texas; Houston, Texas; Philadelphia, Pennsylvania; and Twin Cities, Minnesota.
 We draw heavily from the colleges and graduate programs in those areas, as well as recruiting successful professionals to become sperm donors.
 Men who are interested in becoming applicants must be between 18-39 years of age, healthy and have no other significant risk factors.

 Of those who originally apply, less than 1% of applicants are accepted as sperm donors for Fairfax Cryobank, indicative of our intensely rigorous screening processes.

 The donor category identifies the origin or the level of contact the donor requested.